 Almost every musical has one — a musical theater duet for a male and female.
 Broadway shows are littered with beautiful duets!
-So, when you’re choosing a male-female musical duet for a concert, you should be all set, right?
+So, when you’re choosing a musical theatre duet male female for a concert, you should be all set, right?

 Well…sometimes.
-When you’re singing a duet as a standalone piece, you need a few things:
+When you’re singing male female duets as standalone pieces, you need a few things:

 - The lyrics should make sense outside of the musical